 (…existing texts ….)

-In the response frame sent by the WUR AP during a WUR Mode Setup (see 29.8.2 (WUR mode setup)), the WUR Duty Cycle Start Time present subfield of the WUR Parameters Control field in the WUR Mode element within the response frame shall be set to 1 if the WUR Mode Response Status field of the carrying WUR Mode element within a response frame is set to “Accept,” and the on duration indicated in the On Duration subfield of the WUR Parameters field in the WUR Mode element within the request frame .
-Otherwise, the WUR Duty Cycle Start Time present subfield of the WUR Parameters Control field in the WUR Mode element within the response frame shall be set to 0.
+In the response frame sent by the WUR AP during a WUR Mode Setup (see 29.8.2 (WUR mode setup)), the WUR Duty Cycle Start Time present subfield of the WUR Parameters Control field in the WUR Mode element within the response frame shall be set to 1 if the WUR Mode Response Status field of the carrying WUR Mode element within a response frame is set to “Accept,” and the on duration indicated in the On Duration subfield of the WUR Parameters field in the WUR Mode element within the request frame is smaller than the duty cycle period indicated in the Duty Cycle Period subfield of the WUR Parameters field in the WUR Mode element within the request frame.
+Otherwise, the WUR Duty Cycle Start Time present subfield of the WUR Parameters Control field in the WUR Mode element within the response frame shall be set to 0.(#3110)

+In the request frame sent by the WUR non-AP STA during a WUR Mode Setup (see 29.8.2 (WUR mode setup)), the WUR Duty Cycle Start Time present subfield of the WUR Parameters Control field in the WUR Mode element within the request frame shall be set to 0. (#3107)

 (…existing texts ….)

-The on duration in a duty cycle period of an established WUR duty cycle operation is called a WUR duty cycle schedule.
+(#3033)